ckan/datapusher/README.markdown

 To test such CKAN instance temporary, use the `ssl_verification_disabled branch` instead of `master`.
 [ssl_verification_disabled][]

-Be sure NOT to use this in production.
+Be sure NOT to use this branch in production.

+Use master or stable branch for production environment.